 Census records show that the Samuel Ballard in Rutherford County in 1790 had a household consisting of three persons: one male over age 16 (born before 1774), and two females (ages were not given in that census).
 The Samuel Ballard in Buncombe County in 1800 consisted of eight people: the head of household was between the ages of 26 and 44, a female in the same age range, two sons under age 10, three daughters under age 10, and one daughter between 10 and 15.
 This appears to be the same family.
 There are no other records of Samuel Ballard in Buncombe deed books after 1802, which begs the question of where he removed to following the sale of the 100 acres.

-In light of this, we’re fairly confident that the Samuel appearing in Rutherford in 1790 and Buncombe in 1800 is not Bland’s brother.
-We have not yet established what became of Bland’s brother Samuel, assuming he was still living in 1800.
+In light of this, we’re fairly confident that the Samuel appearing in Buncombe in 1800 is not Bland’s brother, and is likely the Samuel Ballard who joined the Cherokee Nation (see The Ancestry of Samuel Ballard of Cherokee Nation West (c.
+1802-1862)).
+We have not yet established what became of Bland’s brother Samuel, assuming he was still living in 1800, though the Samuel in Rutherford is a good possibility.
 We can speak with more certainty when we’re able to study additional records of Rutherford and Buncombe Counties, North Carolina and the post-1800 records of Albemarle County, Virginia.

 The 1800 US Federal Census records a Bland Balliard in the Morgan District of Rutherford County, North Carolina.
 This household consisted of three males born between under 10, one male between 26 and 44, two females under 10, one female born between 10 and 15, and one female between 26 and 44.
 This is most likely our Bland and his family.
 1800 US Federal Census, Morgan District, Rutherford, North Carolina, Series M32, Roll 33, Page 97, Image 409.